MateuszJanduraUszu/mjmem/docs/reference/dynamic_allocator/dynamic_allocator-allocate.md

 ## Return value

-Returns a pointer to the allocated block if successful; otherwise, returns a null pointer.
+Returns a pointer to the allocated memory block if successful; otherwise, returns a null pointer.

 ## Exceptions